Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Results

 In order to disentangle medium and finite-range corrections, we show in the right and left panels of Figs.~\ref{fig:gapLJall} (LJ model) and \ref{fig:gapHCall} (SW model) the ratios $\Delta_{\KF}/\Delta_{F}$ and $\Delta_{\KF}/\Delta^{(0)}_{F}$ as defined in Eqs. (\ref{eq:GapApprox}) and (\ref{eq:GapLowdens}), respectively, plotted as function of $-1/\KF\a0$.
 The color of the symbols encodes the $\KF$ value of the corresponding data point, between red for $\KF\sigma=0.1$ and black for $\KF\to 0$ -- the low density regime which usually is assumed to be universal in the sense that all quantities depend on $-1/\KF\a0$ only.
-Data for $\KF\sigma>0.1$ is not shown in these figures.
+Data for $\KF\sigma>0.1$ are not shown in these figures.
 The two ratios $\Delta_{\KF}/\Delta_{F}$ and $\Delta_{\KF}/\Delta^{(0)}_{F}$ give information on two different effects: The ratio $\Delta_{\KF}/\Delta_F$ is an assessment of the accuracy of the approximations leading to Eqs. (\ref{eq:GapApprox}) and reflects the importance of the momentum dependence of the pairing interaction.
 Evidently, this effect is visible and depends little on the density, the ratio does not seem to go to unity with decreasing density.
-This is simply a consequence of our analysis of Figs. \ref{fig:vpairofk}: No matter how small the Fermi momentum is, the momentum dependence of the pairing interaction is never given by the naive application (\ref{eq:Wofk}) of low-density arguments but rather reflects genuine many-body physics.
-For the range of densities and coupling strengths, $\Delta_{\KF}/\Delta^{(2)}_F$ is between $60\%$ and $75\%$, but there is a rapid drop of $\Delta_{\KF}/\Delta^{(2)}_F$ for $-1/\KF\a0<5$, as the system becomes unstable against dimerization.
-In other words, neglecting the momentum-dependence of the pairing interaction, and thus the finite range of the interaction (including the induced interaction), leads to an overestimation of $\Delta_{\KF}$ that becomes more severe as one approaches the dimerization instability, driven by the divergence of the in-medium scattering length $a$.
-We also note that, apart for some values at larger $\KF$, $\Delta_{\KF}/\Delta^{(2)}_F$ collapses on a single curve, i.e. it is characterized by a universal dependence on $\KF\a0$.
+This is simply a consequence of our findings of Figs. \ref{fig:vpairofk}: No matter how small the Fermi momentum is, the momentum dependence of the pairing interaction is never given by the naive application (\ref{eq:Wofk}) of low-density arguments but rather reflects genuine many-body physics.
+For the range of densities and coupling strengths, $\Delta_{\KF}/\Delta_F$ is between $60\%$ and $75\%$, but there is a rapid drop of $\Delta_{\KF}/\Delta_F$ for $-1/\KF\a0<5$, as the system becomes unstable against dimerization.
+In other words, neglecting the momentum-dependence of the pairing interaction, and thus the finite range of the interaction, leads to an overestimation of $\Delta_{\KF}$ that becomes more severe as one approaches the dimerization instability.
+We also note that, apart for some values for large $\KF$, $\Delta_{\KF}/\Delta_F$ collapses on a single curve, {\em i.e.\/} it is characterized by a universal dependence on $\KF\a0$.
 The curves are identical for the LJ and the SW model.